hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 The KeyValueSource is able to either wrap Hazelcast data structures (like IMap, MultiMap, IList, ISet) into key-value pair input sources or to build your own custom key-value input source.
 Using the later option it is possible to feed Hazelcast MapReduce with all kind of data like just-in-time downloaded webpage contents or data files.
-People with knowlegde of hadoop will recognize similarities to the Input class.
+People with knowledge of hadoop will recognize similarities to the Input class.

 You can imagine a KeyValueSource as a bigger `java.util.Iterator` implementation.
 Whereas most methods are required to be implemented `getAllKeys` is optional to implement.
 If implementation is able to